Berriez & Abacaxi Teamed Up For A Plus-Size Tie-Dye Collection That’s Perfect For Summer

 Zack was equally enthusiastic about working with Sood: “I am so excited to have more stylish, artful options for plus sizes, because we want to wear cool shit, like Abacaxi, too!”

-Shop all three pieces, which range from $180 to $245, from the capsule collection, ahead, as well as on Berriez.com.
+Shop all three pieces, which range from $180 to $245 USD, from the capsule collection, ahead, as well as on Berriez.com.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.